flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 The tool needs to know which objects to track and it needs to know when disposal for these objects happened.

-To provide this information to the tool, invoke `startObjectLeakTracking` in constructor or initializer (that is invoked only once), and `registerDisposal` in the method `dispose` like [the example app does](https://github.com/polina-c/spikes/blob/master/leaking_app/lib/tracked_class.dart).
+To provide this information for objects of a certain class to the tool, invoke `startObjectLeakTracking` in constructor or initializer (that is invoked only once), and invoke `registerDisposal` in the method `dispose` like [the example app does](https://github.com/polina-c/spikes/blob/master/leaking_app/lib/tracked_class.dart).

 You can pass information, that will help you troubleshoot the leak, to the optional parameter `details`.

 ### Troubleshoot the detected leaks

 The challenging question of the leak troubleshooting is how to find the detected leak in the code.
-There are tips that can help.
+Here are some tips that may help.

 #### Give additional details to the tool